mollyim/flatline-platform/docs/architecture.md

 ## Excluded Components

 Various components that are present in the original Signal implementation have been excluded from the Flatline prototype.
-Some are security-enhancing or feature-specific components that are only excluded to keep the scope of the prototype constrained, while others are at odds with the goals of the Flatline project due to their purpose or due to being tightly coupled to specific commercial services or hardware.
+Some are security-enhancing or feature-specific components that are only excluded in order to keep the scope of the prototype constrained, while others are at odds with the goals of the Flatline project due to their purpose or due to being tightly coupled to specific commercial services or hardware.

 The following is a non-exhaustive list of important components that are excluded from the Flatline prototype.